Plain tobacco packaging: Slovenia

 On 15 February 2017, the Parliament of Slovenia passed a law for the introduction of plain packaging from 2020.

 South Africa

 A bill seeking to introduce plain tobacco packaging has been passed by South Africa in 2018.
 It is supported by local organisations against smoking like the National Council Against Smoking and by the World Health Organization.
 It is opposed by Japan Tobacco International and the Tobacco Institute of Southern Africa.
+In September 2022, it was reintroduced to Parliament as the Tobacco Products and Electronic Delivery Systems Control Bill (B33-2022).

 Spain

 In Spain, the Ministry of Health initiated work in April 2024 to introduce plain packaging later in the year, as part of a broader legal framework to reduce the rates of tobacco consumption in the country.

 Sweden

 In Sweden, the Minister of Health directed the committee examining the implementation of the new EU Tobacco Products Directive (2014/40 / EU) to also consider introducing plain packaging in the country.
-The committee report, presented in March 2016, concluded that plain packaging would require a change to one of the Basic Laws of Sweden.
+The committee report, presented in March 2016, concluded that plain packaging would require a change to the Freedom of the Press Act, one of the Basic Laws of Sweden.